OUR RESEARCH

 Monitoring Bladder Pressures After SCI – the Uromonitor

-The Uromonitor study in collaboration with Dr. Margot Damaser and Dr. Steve Majerus of the Cleveland Clinic involves the assesses bladder function before and after spinal cord injury using a novel pressure measurement devices.
+The Uromonitor study in collaboration with Dr. Margot Damaser and Dr. Steve Majerus of the Cleveland Clinic involves the assessment bladder function before and after spinal cord injury using a novel pressure measurement devices.
 This small, wireless device, known as the “UroMonitor” can be inserted into a patient’s bladder to record its function continuously over multiple fill-empty cycles.
 Such a device would represent a paradigm shift in the way bladder function is assessed relative to the current “gold-standard” catheter-based method which can often induce pathological symptoms in otherwise ‘healthy’ patients.

 CASPER